playfultechnology/visual_anagrams/readme.md

 ## Usage

-To generate 90 degree rotation illusions we can use the below command.
-This will create 10 samples, at 3 different sizes: 64×64, 256×256, and 1024×1024.
-See below for commands to generate more types of multi-view illusions.
+Images are generated from the command line using the generate.py script
 ```
 python generate.py --name rotate_cw.village.horse --prompts "a snowy mountain village" "a horse" --style "an oil painting of" --views identity rotate_cw --num_samples 10 --num_inference_steps 30 --guidance_scale 10.0 --generate_1024
 ```

 Here is a description of useful arguments:

-- `--name`: Name for the illusion.
+- `--name`: (required) Name for the illusion .
 Will save samples to `./results/{name}`.
-- `--prompts`: A list of prompts for illusions
+- `--prompts`: (required) A list of prompts for illusions
+- `--views`: (required) A list of views to create.
+Must match the number of prompts.
+For a list of views see the `get_views` function in `visual_anagrams/views/__init__.py`.
 - `--style`: Optional style prompt to prepend to each of the prompts.
 For example, could be `"an oil painting of"`.
-Saves some writing.
-- `--views`: A list of views to use.
-Must match the number of prompts.
-For a list of views see the `get_views` function in `visual_anagrams/views/__init__.py`.
-- `--num_samples`: Number of illusions to sample
+- `--num_samples`: Number of illusions to sample.
+Deafults to 100.
 - `--num_inference_steps`: Number of diffusion denoising steps to take.
+Defaults to 100.
 - `--guidance_scale`: Guidance scale for classifier free guidance.
+Defaults to 7.0.
 - `--generate_1024`: Use DeepFloyd Stage III (which is just Stable Diffusion 4x Upscaler) to upsample to 1024x1024 image.
+- `--seed`: Seed used to generate initial noise

 ### Upscaling